tonethar/IGME-330-Master/notes/HW-ajax-7.md

-# HW - Ajax-7 - Promises
+# HW - Ajax-7 - JavaScript Promises

 ## I. What's a `Promise()`?

-- A Promise is a JS object that "wraps" an asynchronous function
+- A [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) is a JS object that "wraps" an asynchronous function
 - When a promise successfully completes, it runs its `resolve()` method, which will trigger `.then()`
 - When a promise fails, it runs its `reject()` method, which will trigger `.catch()`